RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_B_Pandas_Clean_Tidy.md

     </tr>
 </table>

+> Normally we've seen functions written like this: `def combine_cols(row):`.
+However, there is a shorthand for writing functions using `lambda`, which allows you to write functions in a single line. `lambda` functions are easier and cleaner to write, but at the expense of readbility.
+Learn more [here][lambda-functions].

 | Part A | Part B | Part C |
 |--------|--------|--------|
 | [Pandas Basics][part-a] | **Clean and Tidy Data** | [Filtering, Finding, and Grouping][part-c] |

 [part-a]: 04_A_Pandas_Basics.md
 [part-c]: 04_C_Pandas_Filter_Find_Group.md
+[part-d]:
+[part-e]:
 [pandas-documentation]: https://pandas.pydata.org/about/
 [w3schools]: https://www.w3schools.com/python/pandas/default.asp
 [pandas-cheat-sheet]: https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf